 During residency, some learners will develop a special interest in research and wish to combine this with their clinical training.
 This can be done through a clinician investigator program, an intensive, research-based program involving a minimum two years of structured, rigorous research training in addition to the existing specialty program requirements.
 This program prepares learners for careers as clinician scientists who will become not only researchers, but clinicians, supervisors, mentors, teachers, and academics in general.

 Both programs in Medical Sciences have been designed to foster the development of students’ professional identities and achieve their future career objectives as clinician scientists and medical science professionals.
 These programs are unique in Canada and will help address the growing demand for health care professionals who require advanced knowledge regarding both research and clinical skills.

-Below is a list of publications completed by students during their enrollment in the Graduate Diploma and Professional Master in Medical Sciences programs:
+Below is a list of publications, abstract submissions, and poster presentations completed by students during their enrollment in the Graduate Diploma and Professional Master's in Medical Sciences programs: